Large AI Model-Based Semantic Communications: Simulation Results

 \section{Simulation Results}

-To showcase the effectiveness of the proposed framework, we conduct the case study comparing the LAM-SC and traditional SC approaches, using the VOC2012 dataset that consists of 17,125 RGB images \cite{everingham2015pascal}.
-It is essential to note that the SKB is not trained on the VOC2012 dataset during our simulations.
-Regarding the LAM-SC model architecture, the following components are included: \begin{enumerate} \item \emph{Attention network}: The channel network components comprise a max pooling layer, a mean pooling layer, and an MLP layer.
-The spatial network components include a mean pooling layer, a max pooling layer, and a convolutional layer. \item \emph{Semantic encoder}: It comprises two blocks, each with a convolutional layer and a pooling layer. \item \emph{Mask network}: It consists of two convolutional layers, with each layer being followed by a Rectified Linear Unit (ReLU) activation function. \item \emph{Channel model}: The design of the channel model, encompassing channel encoding and decoding as well as wireless channel configuration, adopts similar settings to those presented in \cite{xie2021deep}. \item \emph{Semantic decoder}: It is made up of two blocks, each with a deconvolution layer and an upsampling layer. \end{enumerate}
+We use the VOC2012 and COCO2017 \cite{xu2021training} datasets to evaluate the effectiveness of the proposed framework.
+For the LAM-SC architecture, the following components are included: \begin{enumerate} \item \emph{Attention network}: The channel network is composed of two blocks: the first block incorporates a max pooling layer followed by two convolutional layers, while the second block consists of an average pooling layer and two convolutional layers.
+The spatial network is structured with an average pooling layer, a max pooling layer, and a convolutional layer. \item \emph{Semantic encoder}: It comprises two blocks, each with a convolutional layer and a pooling layer. \item \emph{Mask network}: It consists of two convolutional layers, with each layer being followed by a Rectified Linear Unit (ReLU) activation function. \item \emph{Channel encoder/decoder}: The design of the channel model, encompassing channel encoding and decoding as well as wireless channel configuration, adopts similar settings to those presented in \cite{xie2021deep}. \item \emph{Semantic decoder}: It consists of two blocks, each with a deconvolution layer and an upsampling layer. \end{enumerate}

-The conventional SC model is used as the benchmark, which only comprises the semantic encoder and decoder, and the channel encoder and decoder.
-Furthermore, the traditional SC model does not utilize the SKB for segmenting raw images prior to transmission.
-We evaluate performance using three key metrics: loss value, peak signal-to-noise ratio (PSNR), and structural similarity (SSIM).
+The compared methods include the traditional SC, LAM-SC, and SC with ASC.
+The traditional SC and SC with ASC schemes do not utilize the SKB and ASI for processing raw images before transmission, and both of them transmit the original images.
+On the other hand, the LAM-SC aims to transmit semantic-aware images.
+We evaluate performance using two key metrics: system loss and structural similarity (SSIM).

-The simulation outcomes are presented in Fig. \ref{fig:exp}, where Fig. \ref{fig:exp}(a) illustrates the decline in the loss value as the number of epochs increases, indicating superior convergence results for the LAM-SC compared to the traditional SC scheme under the same SNR conditions.
-Fig. \ref{fig:exp}(b) reveals that images transmitted using LAM-SC attain higher PSNR values, implying that LAM-SC effectively minimizes image distortion during transmission.
-Likewise, Fig. \ref{fig:exp}(c) demonstrates that LAM-SC maintains the structural consistency of transmitted images, thus achieving higher SSIM values.